anilectjose/anilectjose/README.md

 ## I'm a Student, Developer, and Teacher!!

+- 🗃️ I'm working as an Engineer Trainee @ Tayana Mobility Technologies Pvt Ltd
-- 🔭 I'm doing my Post Graduation in Computer Application: [Become a Student in AJCE][course]!
+- 🔭 I have done my Post Graduation in Computer Application: [Become a Student in AJCE][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2021 Goals: Contribute to Open Source projects
+- 🥅 2022 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to Code, Eat and Travel

 ### Connect with me: